Jacob Schiff: National loans

 This loan attracted worldwide attention, and had major consequences.
 Since their domestic economy was still developing, Japan's military was dependent on massive imports of munitions, purchases made possible by Schiff's loan.
 In 1905, Japan awarded Schiff the Order of the Sacred Treasure, and in 1907, the Order of the Rising Sun, Gold and Silver Star, the second highest of the eight classes of that Order.
 Schiff was the first foreigner to receive the Order in person from Emperor Meiji in the Imperial Palace.
 Schiff also had a private audience with King Edward VII of the United Kingdom in 1904.

 In addition to his famous loan to Japan, Schiff financed loans to many other nations, including those that would come to comprise the Central Powers.
 During World War I, Schiff urged U.S. President Woodrow Wilson and other Allied statesmen to end the war as quickly as possible, even without an Allied victory.
 He feared for the lives of his family, back in Germany, but also for the future of his adopted land.
 He arranged loans to France and other nations for humanitarian purposes, and spoke out against submarine warfare.

-Schiff forbid any of the funds from his loans from going to the Russian Empire, due to the Tzarist regime's oppression of the Jewish people.
-When the Tzar was overthrown in 1917, Schiff believed that the oppression of Russia's Jews would end and formally repealed the impediments within his firm against lending to Russia.
+Schiff forbade any of the funds from his loans from going to the Russian Empire, due to the Tsarist regime's oppression of the Jewish people.
+When the Tsar was overthrown in 1917, Schiff believed that the oppression of Russia's Jews would end and formally repealed the impediments within his firm against lending to Russia.

 However, Schiff's stance changed again upon the Bolsheviks' seizure of power:

 "Schiff's gripe against Russia had been its anti-Semitism.
 At home Schiff had never shown any sympathy for socialism, not even the milder Morris Hillquit variety.
 Schiff had declared victory for his purposes in Russia after the tsar was toppled in March 1917 and Alexander Kerensky, representing the new provisional government, had declared Jews to be equal citizens.
 In addition to repeated public statements of support, he used both his personal wealth and the resources of Kuhn Loeb to float large loans to Kerensky's regime.
 When Lenin and Trotsky seized power for themselves in November 1917, Schiff immediately rejected them, cut off further loans, started funding anti-Bolshevist groups, and even demanded that the Bolsheviks pay back some of the money he'd loaned Kerensky.
 Schiff also joined a British-backed effort to appeal to fellow Jews in Russia to continue the fight against Germany."